lpereira/lwan/README.md

 optimizations (such as [LTO](http://gcc.gnu.org/wiki/LinkTimeOptimization)) and tune the code for current architecture.

-> :exclamation: **Important:** *Please use the release build when benchmarking*, as
+> :exclamation: **Important:** *Please use the release build when benchmarking*.
-> the default is the Debug build, which not only logs all requests to the
+> The default is the Debug build, which not only logs all requests to the
 > standard output, but does so while holding a lock, severely holding down
 > the server.